ArturoWipe/gargantext-frontend/REACTIX.md

 complicated, but let's pick off the easy bits.

-The `on` property is treated specially by the html constructors - it plumbs purescript functions into being and react event handlers.
+The `on` property is treated specially by the html constructors - it plumbs Purescript functions into being and react event handlers.
 In this case, the `click` entry becomes an `onClick` handler.
 We ignore the provided event and call the setter function with an increment (to be applied to the current value).